raspberrypilearning/xai-challenge-submit/en/step_4.md

-## Make: Prototype, Test, Iterate
+## Make: Prototype, test, iterate

-Let's dive into the next steps of making your idea come to life!
+Let's look at the next steps of making your idea come to life!

 1. **Prototype**: Think of this as a mini-version or a "draft" of your idea.
 It's like when you draw a rough sketch before making a big painting.
-You'll be making a simple version of your project – don't worry about making it perfect!
+You'll make a simple version of your project – don't worry about making it perfect!
 It's just so you can see how it might work in real life.
 You'll make an ML model, just like you did before, then link it to an awesome Scratch project your users can interact with.

 2. **Test**: This is the fun part! 🚀 Try out your prototype to see how it works.
-It's like playing a new game for the first time to find out if it's fun or if there are any glitches.
 Ask your friends or family to try it too; they might have some cool ideas or notice things you missed!
-Get feedback from your users about their experience - try the '2 ⭐s and a wish' method!
+Get feedback from your users about their experience - try the 'two ⭐s and a wish' method!

-3. **Iterate**: "Iterate" is just a fancy word that means "do it again, but better."
-Based on what you learned from testing, go back and make some changes to your prototype.
+3. **Iterate**: "Iterate" just means "repeat the process, with the aim of making it better".
+Based on what you learnt when you and others tested your app, go back and make some changes to your prototype.
 Maybe you want to add something new or fix a part that didn't work right.

 Remember, it's all about trying, learning, and improving.
 Every time you go through these steps, your idea will get better and cooler!

 Ready to give it a go?
 Great!

 ### Gather data
-Before you can train your Machine Learning model, you need to pick a dataset for your project.
-Think of it as choosing the right set of LEGO bricks to build an epic creation!
+Before you can train your machine learning model, you need to pick a data set for your project.

 --- collapse ---
 ---
-title: Choose a dataset
+title: Choose a data set
 ---

-**What's a dataset?**
+**What is a data set?**
-It's like a big collection of information that your machine will learn from.
+A data set is a big collection of information that you can use to train your machine learning model.
 For example, it could be a list of songs, pictures of animals, or even recordings of different sounds!

-**Where can you find datasets?**
+**Where can you find data sets?**
-1. There are some cool websites that offer open-source datasets for free!
+1. There are some cool websites that offer open-source data sets for free!
 Websites like [Kaggle](https://www.kaggle.com/datasets) or [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php) have loads of them.
-Just like when you search online for your favorite game cheats or tips, search for the topic you're interested in!
+You can search these sites for the topic you're interested in.
-2. Remember in the previous stage of the challenge where you made your own dataset on Machine Learning 4 Kids?
+2. Remember in the previous stage of the challenge where you made your own data set on Machine Learning for Kids?
 Guess what?
 You can do that again!
-Gather your own photos, texts, or sounds and build your unique dataset.
+Gather your own photos, texts, or sounds and build your unique data set.

 **A few things to keep in mind:**
-- **Safety First!**: 🛡️ When browsing online, be careful!
-Some datasets might not be suitable for kids.
-Always ask an adult or your teacher if you're unsure about using a certain dataset.
+- **Safety first!**: 🛡️ When browsing online, be careful!
+Some data sets might not be suitable for kids.
+Always ask an adult or your teacher if you're unsure about using a certain data set.
-- **Clean and Tidy**: 🧹 Some datasets can be like messy bedrooms.
+- **Clean and tidy**: 🧹 Some data sets can be like messy bedrooms.
 They might have missing pieces or errors.
-So, always check your dataset and make sure it's neat and clean before using it.
+So, always check your data set and make sure it's neat and clean before using it.
-- **Size Matters**: 📈 Imagine trying to become a Pokémon master with only two Pokémon cards...it's tough, right?
-In the ML world, the more training data (like pictures or sounds) you have, the better your model can become!
+- **Size matters**: 📈 Imagine trying to become a Pokémon master with only two Pokémon cards...it's tough, right?
+In the machine learning world, the more training data (like pictures or sounds) you have, the better your model can become!
 It's like having a fuller deck of cards to play with.
-So, while you don't need billions of pieces of data for your model like ChatGPT, having a good-sized dataset can make your model smarter and more accurate.
+So, while you don't need billions of pieces of data for your model, like ChatGPT, having a good-sized data set can make your model more accurate.

-Time to gather your data tools and set forth on this quest!
+Time to gather your data tools and start making!

 --- /collapse ---